Bertrand Fourrier

-Bertrand Max Frederic Fourrier (born 5 August 1997) is a professional footballer who plays as a forward for Septemvri Sofia.
+Bertrand Max Frederic Fourrier (born 5 August 1997) is a French professional footballer who plays as a forward for Russian club Ural Yekaterinburg.

 Career

 Bertrand began his youth career at Marseille, later moving to Nice and Carapinheirense.
 In June 2017 he moved to Martigues.
 He spend a season with Le Puy in National 2 league, scoring 5 goals in total and leaving in August 2022.
 In January 2023 he moved to Toulon.

 Fourrier made a huge jump from amateur football to Bulgarian First League, signing with the newly returned team of Septemvri Sofia on 3 August 2024. he scored his first league goal in October 2024.
 During the winter camp in Turkey, he got malaria, which made him miss big part of the camp.
-In November, he had 8 goals in 10 matches, which lead interest from Levski Sofia, but the Septemvri owner said in interview, that the team can't afford the price and that there is interest from forgein clubs.
-On 10 November 2025 he scored his 14th goal in the league for Septemvri, moving him to the second place of All time top league goalscorrers.
+In November, he had 8 goals in 10 matches, which led to interest from Levski Sofia, but the Septemvri owner said in interview, that the team couldn't afford the price and that there is interest from foreign clubs.
+On 10 November 2025 he scored his 14th goal in the league for Septemvri, moving him to the second place of all-time top league goalscorrers.

+On 27 July 2026, Fourrier moved to Ural Yekaterinburg of the Russian First League.